w3f/research/docs/Polkadot/token-economics/payments-and-inflation.md

 ![](payments-and-inflation.png)

-This section focuses primarily on payments to validators and nominators for their participation in block production (BABE) and finality (GRANDPA), as well as on payments arising from routine token minting.
-Other forms of compensation, including slashing penalties, rewards to misconduct reporters and fishermen, or distributions from transaction fees, are discussed in separate sections.
+Payments to validators and nominators for their participation in block production (BABE) and finality (GRANDPA), as well as on payments arising from routine token minting, are among the core pillars of the Polkadot NPoS system.
+While other forms of compensation, including slashing penalties, rewards to misconduct reporters and fishermen, or distributions from transaction fees, are also of main relevance, they are discussed in separate sections.

-Since these payments are the primary driver of inflation in the system, we begin by outlining the inflation model.
-We consider two sets of adjustable parameters: one for the eventual scenario in which parachains are fully launched, and another for the interim period, during which liquidity is not constrained by parachain bonds.
+Since these payments are the primary driver of inflation in the system, the first step is to outline the inflation model.
+Two sets of adjustable parameters are considered: one for the eventual scenario in which parachains are fully launched, and another for the interim period, during which liquidity is not constrained by parachain bonds.

 ### Inflation model

 Let $x$ be the *staking rate* in NPoS at a particular point in time, that is, the total amount of tokens staked by nominators and validators divided by the total token supply.
 The value of $x$ always lies between 0 and 1.

-__Adjustable parameter:__ Let $\chi_{ideal}$ be the staking rate we aim to achieve in the long run.
+__Adjustable parameter:__ $\chi_{ideal}$ represents the desired long-term staking rate.
 A drop below this rate compromises security, making it necessary to give strong incentives for DOT holders to increase their stakes.
 Conversely, a rise above this threshold reduces liquidity, which is also undesirable, making it neccesary to sharply reduce incentives.

 Let $i=i(x)$ denote the yearly *interest rate* in NPoS.
 In other words, $i=i(x)$ represents the total annual amount of tokens minted to compensate all validators and nominators for block production (BABE) and finality (GRANDPA), divided by the total amount of tokens staked by them.
 Intuitively, $i(x)$ represents the incentive offered to participants for staking.
 Hence, $i(x)$ should be a monotonically decreasing function of $x$, since less incentive is required as the staking rate increases.

-* For ease of comprehension, we focus on the yearly interest rate rather than the rate per block or per epoch.
+* For ease of comprehension, the focus is placed on the annual interest rate rather than the rate per block or per epoch.
 Accordingly, $i(x)$ represents the total payout perceived by someone who continuously stakes one DOT over the course of a year.
 The interest rate per block can be easily derived from this annual rate.
 * The function $i(x)$ serves only as an indicator of the average interest rate, as not every staked participant is compensated strictly in proportion to their stake.
 For instance, a validator may receive higher rewards than a nominator with an equal stake, and a validator who produces a block may temporarily earn more than one who does not.

 __Adjustable parameter:__ Let $i_{ideal}:=i(\chi_{ideal})$ denote the interest rate paid in the ideal scenario where $x=\chi_{ideal}$.
 This rate is indirectly determined by the system's overall inflation.